 The starting salary for mining engineers at graduate entry is usually between £21,000 to £26,000 a year.
 With experience this can rise to £50,000 a year and senior engineers can earn up to £75,000 a year, possibly more.
 Overseas salaries can vary widely depending on the project, contract and location.
 Salaries are usually higher in Australia, Canada and the USA.

 - You would work both in an office and on site.

-- Many jobs are overseas, so you would have to face a wide range of physical and weather conditions.
+- Many jobs are overseas, so you would have to travel and lot and face a wide range of physical and weather conditions.